sunny36/techether/README.md

 This application is using Ruby on Rails, JavaScript, jQuery, Bootstrap and Sass.

-Database: SQLite3 for development and MySQL for production.
+Database: MySQL for both development and production.

 address: http://www.techether.com